-I want to learn Spanish: which version of Spanish is better for me?
+I want to learn Spanish: which Spanish dialect is better for me?

 Well...you have come to the right place!